-Springfield Remanufacturing Corporation (SRC) is well-known for high-involvement business planning structure.
+Springfield Remanufacturing Corporation (SRC) is well-known for High-Involvement Planning™ structure.
 Using this structure, all SRC divisions develop their strategic plans and come together as a collective organization—involving literally everyone in the company, from hourly employees to management, in the planning process.

 While it might seem extensive, this process proves an integral component of our open-book management structure.
 Over the years, involving everyone at all levels of the company has also proven to repeatedly generate positive results.

 SRC uses four types of key planning that translate directly into our sustainable business success.
 Let’s dig deeper into each of these four key types of planning:

 It goes without saying that you must have a tangible financial plan for your business, but with the infinite number of ways you can develop yours, what do you do?
 When it comes to our financial planning, we’ve found the strongest results after following this handful of “musts”.
 The plan must:

-- The plan must have buy-in from employees at all levels of the organization.
+- Have buy-in from employees at all levels of the organization.

 - Be clearly communicated.

 - Be rooted in reality.

-- The plan must be reviewed formally; progress must be tracked on an ongoing basis.
+- Be reviewed formally; progress must be tracked on an ongoing basis.

 In addition to having a strong financial outlook, your company also needs a clear strategic vision.
 (Again, you probably already know this—it isn’t rocket science!)
 We suggest doing a quick online search—you’ll find several great templates that will guide you in establishing your strategic vision.

 Our simple SRC guidelines to strategic planning are as follows: